 The team at Cycle Technologies has spent years advancing the science of fertility awareness.
-Most recently they worked with a team of data scientists and global health experts to create an algorithm that predicts a person’s percent chance of pregnancy.
+Most recently they worked with a team of data scientists and global health experts to create an algorithm that predicts a person’s chance of pregnancy.
 The algorithm empowers the user to know their exact fertility status on any given day, so that whether they are trying to get pregnant, or want to prevent pregnancy, they’ll always know their fertility status.
 Cycle Technologies was ready to take their patent-pending birth control method to the next level.

 The team at Cycle Technologies came to ISL with an exciting request: to bring their new algorithm to life in either a physical form, or a digital experience.
 After extensive research and concepting, our team recommended an iOS app as the first product to house their smart fertility tracking algorithm.

 Dot is a simple but robust app; it allows a user to see what their chance of pregnancy is each day of the month, and all they have to do is input a period start date.
 Our team created the app from scratch, with a couple throwbacks to our client's previous application, and brand new code, predictions, UX, and interface design.